Skip to main content

 Why self-containment matters

-The Proof Bundle is deliberately designed so that no external service is required to verify it.
+The Proof Bundle is deliberately designed so that the current rating event can be checked without relying on an informal TrackForge explanation.
 This matters in several scenarios:

-• Catalogue acquisitions — A buyer's due diligence team can verify the metadata certification without contacting TrackForge or relying on any third-party API.
+• Catalogue acquisitions — A buyer's due diligence team can verify the rating certificate without contacting TrackForge or relying on any third-party API.

 • Legal disputes — In litigation, evidence that depends on a third party remaining operational is weaker than evidence that is self-verifying.